YuxiangMa/install_clamav/README.md

 # ClamAV Installation Script

 This repository contains a shell script that automates the installation and configuration of ClamAV on a Linux system.
+The script will automatically update the package repository, install ClamAV and related packages, configure ClamAV settings, restart services, and enable ClamAV to start at boot.

 ## Usage